PORTUGAL

 Portugal’s Basic Climate Law (Law No. 98/2021) recognizes the climate emergency.
 However, the Council for Climate Action, mandated by this law, has yet to be established.

-• Aligned with EU goals, Portugal aims for climate neutrality by 2050, with a possible shift to 2045 pending government review by 2025.
+• Aligned with EU goals, Portugal aims for climate neutrality by 2050, with a possible shift to 2045 pending government review by 2025 (no decision known as per September 1st 2025)

 • The land use and forestry sector aims to achieve a net CO2 sink of 13 megatonnes annually from 2045 to 2050.

-• a 35% reduction in primary energy use to improve energy efficiency,
+• a 16 711 ktep reduction in primary energy use to improve energy efficiency,

 • 15% electricity interconnections, while setting sector-specific emission goals.